 Fraud and theft are the most common crimes revealed by compliance audits.
-However, many companies do not support prosecution of these employee/perpetrators for fear of bad publicity.
+However, many companies do not support the prosecution of these employees/perpetrators for fear of bad publicity.
 Sometimes, these offenders are pursued in civil litigation.
-In rare cases, non-compliance with OSHA regulations which result in the severe injury or death to an employee can translate to negligent homicide in criminal court.
+In rare cases, non-compliance with OSHA regulations which result in severe injury or death to an employee can translate to negligent homicide in criminal court.

-Violations revealed by internal compliance audits which may violate the law would most often fall within civil statutes.
+Violations revealed by internal compliance audits that may violate the law would most often fall within civil statutes.
 Those usually carry fines and possible court levied injunctions against businesses.

 - Cash manipulation